Student Initiative Helpdesk

 The UM has numerous different options where you can meet.
 Student Initiatives and organisations can additionally book lecture halls to organise events.
-Below you will find two different options that the UM has to book a room, lecture hall or to gain access to the shared office spaces.
+Below you will find one option that the UM has to book a room, lecture hall or to gain access to the shared office spaces.

 Room booking at UM